sangeen28/DFH-ViT/README.md

 **A Graduate Course Project for "Intelligent Software Engineering" at UCAS**

 This project implements a **Deep Fossil Hierarchical Vision Transformer (DFH-ViT)** for classifying microscopic fossil foraminifera.
-It was developed as part of the **Intelligent Software Engineering** graduate course at the University of Chinese Academy of Sciences (UCAS), taught by **Professor Tiejian Luo**[citation:6][citation:9].
+It was developed as part of the **Intelligent Software Engineering** graduate course at the University of Chinese Academy of Sciences (UCAS), taught by **Professor Tiejian Luo**.

 ## 📋 Project Overview & Context